 Don't Worry Too Much About Lack Of Space

 If you’re afraid that you don’t have the right space you can start off at your home garage or basement.

 Don’t get hung up on the space limitations though.
 Just get started.
-One of the best things about being a mechanic is that if it's warm, you can work outside and enjoy the beautiful weather.
+One of the best things about being a technician is that if it's warm, you can work outside and enjoy the beautiful weather.

 Other Opportunities Available To You

 Mechanics are also essential to cycling races as they need to support the riders.
 You could find yourself on a pro cycling team and spend your life traveling the world!

 Watch the video above by the Global Cycling Network to see pro cycling mechanics give their top tips.
 With hard work, you could easily be one of the guys giving advice one day.

 If you don't fancy getting covered in oil, but love bicycles, take a look at this guide that suggests 30 of the most exciting cycling jobs ever.

 The cycling industry is growing by leaps and bounds each year, and right now would be the best time to ride this wave and make your dream of being a mechanic a reality.

 Other than that, just start.
 Start where you are and go for it.
 One thing that’s sure in life is that it’s better to have tried and failed than to never have tried at all.